 Undeterred by this, during my twenties Friday night drinks after work became the norm and what became evermore apparent was my inability to know when to stop drinking once I had started.
 I have never been a ‘big’ drinker, in the sense that I have never drank alcohol on a daily basis or even felt a strong urge to drink frequently but when I did have a drink, I seemed unable to know when I had reached my limit and stop drinking before I became too drunk.

-As a result, I spent many a Saturday in bed suffering with a hangover and trying to piece together the events of the night before.
+As a result, I spent many a Saturday in bed suffering with a hangover, trying to cure it with THC in a bubbler and trying to piece together the events of the night before.
 Even though I could see that drinking was causing me to waste half of my weekend every week and cause me unnecessary suffering on an emotional and physical level, at that point in my life quitting altogether didn’t seem like a viable option.

 The reasons for this were two-fold, firstly the effects of alcohol weren’t all negative and I had many fun and exciting alcohol-fuelled evenings with friends and colleagues and secondly every single person I knew drank and at one time or another had suffered terrible hangovers, laden with embarrassing memories of the night before.
 Giving up alcohol completely felt like a totally over the top reaction at that point in my life.